janosdebugs/demo-container-runtime/README.md

 Explore the folders and read the guides in each of them.

-## Trying it out for yourself
+## Try it for yourself

 If you want to try it out for yourself, you have to build it from source.
 However, note that this code is experimental.
-It should be safe to run, but to be sure, **please run it on a virtual machine / dedicated WSL instance.**
+It should be safe to run, but to be sure, **please run it on a Linux virtual machine / dedicated WSL instance.**

 ### Step 1: Build tools